cdfmlr/pyflowchart/README.md

 ### conds-align (Beta)

-Improve the flowchart of *consecutive If statements* converted from python code with the new feature of  `v0.2.0`.
+The `conds-align` parameter controls whether consecutive If statements are aligned in the flowchart.
+When `conds-align=True`, consecutive If statements are aligned in the flowchart.

 ```python
 # example-conds-align.py